top of page

 RESEARCH TOPICS

-On the one hand, in a world always on the move, mobility issues (whether they deal with pedestrians, vehicles, ...) will, and should, shape our cities and it is therefore a matter of paramount interest to be able to describe and predict the associated traffic.
-On the other hand, complex materials are abundantly found both in Nature and as synthetic materials, thanks to their peculiar mechanical properties; they are typically deformed and made to flow before they reach their final shapes and will often endure mechanical stresses in their 'lifetime'.
+On a topically distinct front, we adopt a similar approach to understand and model the deformation of complex materials.
+These materials abound both in Nature and as synthetic materials, thanks to their peculiar mechanical properties; they are typically deformed and made to flow before they reach their final shapes and will often endure mechanical stresses in their 'lifetime'.
 Accordingly, better understanding their deformation is often a prerequisite to grasping their global response (for geological flows, earthquakes, ...) or improving their performances (foams with various functionalities, cosmetics, metallic glasses, ...).

 logo_CNRS.png